viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 The micro-RDK is written in Rust.

 We recommend using viamrobotics [Canon](#using-canon) utility to build the micro-rdk server.
-It will download and install the docker development environment, while the compiling will take longer it simplifies greatly the setup.
+It will download and install the docker development environment and simplifies greatly the setup.
 You can also setup the environment yourself following [this](#setting-up-development-environment-manually)

 To use the micro-RDK with your ESP32 board, follow these steps: